AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/java/index.md

 ## Step One: Getting credentials

 1) To begin, open your browser to <https://developer.adobe.com/document-services/pricing/contact/sales/seal/>.
-Fill the form and our team will reach out to you for getting you started.
+Fill the form and Adobe will reach out to you for getting you started.
 Please provide the email address which you will be using in the next step to create credentials.

 ![Contact us](./seal_beta_contactus.png)